 Python

-Using Python virtual environments with venv
+Using Python virtual environments with uv

 $ module load python # (1)!